 In the workplace, suffering from decision fatigue is a common scenario.
-After day-long decision making sessions, employees in positions of taking big decisions feel tired and lose their energy.
-This lowers their accuracy of making the right choices and as a result, some important decisions fall through.
+After day-long decision-making sessions, employees in positions of taking big decisions feel tired and lose their energy.
+This lowers their accuracy of making the right choices, and as a result, some crucial decisions fall through.

-Therefore, to bring down the time and effort needed to make decisions, these visionaries shift(ed) to making choices that needed heir energy and focus.
+Therefore, to bring down the time and effort needed to make decisions, these visionaries shift(ed) to making choices that needed their energy and focus.